wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 ## Our Journey

 We started out from scratch.
 Read a lot of articles, documentation, and tutorials.
-Gone through some existing staging and production level open source projects.
+Gone through some existing testing and production level open source projects.
 Some of them solved a few of our problems, for some we found our own way and the rest of them are yet to be solved!.

 Below is the brief idea of all the ideas and approaches we found to solve many of our problems, the final approach we took and comparison between them: